 1. Safe People

-A researcher or clinician from the South-East Scotland region, wishing to access any of the datasets must follow an approved application process and complete relevant training as described within the Charter for Safe Haven in Scotland definition of an approved researcher.
-This requires applicants to meet a number of key criteria to ensure their purpose and interest is both legitimate and appropriate.
+A researcher wishing to access extracts from the DataLoch repository must follow an approved application process and complete relevant training as described within the Charter for Safe Havens in Scotland definition of an approved researcher.
+This requires applicants to meet a number of key governance criteria to ensure their purposes are legitimate and in the public interest.

 2. Safe Projects

-Each project goes through careful scrutiny by NHS employees trained in data privacy, to ensure the request is appropriate, proportionate and in the public interest.
-Then, depending on the specific purpose and data of the project, approvals may be required from: an independent ethics panel; a national Research Ethics Committee; and Caldicott Guardian.
-Every project is reviewed by our Public Reference Group to assess societal value and as feedback for the previously mentioned NHS employees in their initial assessment stage.
+Each project goes through careful scrutiny by NHS employees trained in data privacy, to ensure the request is appropriate and proportionate.
+Then, depending on the specific purpose and data of the project, approvals may be required from: an independent ethics panel; a national Research Ethics Committee; and/or a Caldicott Guardian.
+Our Public Reference Group provides Public Value Assessments to ensure each proposal has a clearly defined public benefit, as well as feedback on the overall project-approvals process to support further learning and development.

-The legal provisions around processing health data are detailed within the NHS Lothian Privacy Notice.
+The legal provisions around processing health data are detailed within the NHS Lothian DataLoch Privacy Notice.

 More about our Public Reference Group